doeixd/shoe-tracker/ARCHITECTURE_IMPROVEMENTS.md

 3. Gradually implement advanced features
 4. Monitor user experience metrics

-This roadmap transforms ShoeFit from a well-architected app into a showcase of modern web application capabilities.
+This roadmap transforms MyShoeTracker from a well-architected app into a showcase of modern web application capabilities.